bytesroboticmx/capsaIA/docs/source/introduction/index.rst

 **Capsa**, a flexible framework for extending models to become risk-aware, achieves this by providing two vital components that work together:

- **1.** Algorithmic implementations of state-of-the-art methodologies for quantifying risk.
+ **1.** Streamlined implementations of state-of-the-art methodologies for quantifying risk.
+Convert your models into risk-aware ones without changing any of your architecture and training code -- capsa takes care of the entire conversion process!

  **2.** Composition of different algorithms together to quantify different risk metrics in parallel and minimize their impact on hardware resources.